Home / Emergency Information

 Q. How will I know when I can return home?

-A. Kulkpi7 & Tkwamipla7 will work closely with emergency personnel to determine when to lift the evacuation order.
+A. Our EOC will work closely with emergency personnel to determine when to lift the evacuation order.
 A notice of rescinding the evacuation order will be on Splatsin’s website, social media channels, in an email to subscribers, and circulated to regional media outlets.

 The Secwepemc Nation has been operating under a State of Emergency since March 25, 2020.
 This declaration continues as Splatsin and other communities throughout Secwepemcúĺecw deal with active cases.